Skip to main content

 Units: 3

 This course examines the theoretical principles and applications of marketing and promotion strategies for recreational sport and key marketing concepts and strategies using case studies.
 There is significant discussion on marketing activation, leveraging strategies of sport/event sponsor brands/ companies, and developing a marketing plan.
 This course is restricted to PRTM master's degree students and others with the content of the instructor.
-This course will be offered online in an accelerated seven-week format.
+This course will be offered online in an accelerated eight-week format.

 Offered in Spring Only